Loan repayments looming and you need more financial breathing space? Remember, you’re not alone

 Understanding how to pay off a loan with a credit card

 Credit cards can be used to manage debt, as long as you’re disciplined about why you need the card and careful about how you use it.
-To use a credit card to pay off your loan, you’ll need a card that offers a good deal on money transfers.
+If you're using a credit card to pay off a loan, you’ll need a card that offers a good deal on money transfers.
 These allow you to transfer up to the full amount on the credit card directly into your current account.
 Just make sure you ask for a cash transfer and not a cash withdrawal, as you’ll usually be charged interest immediately on cash withdrawals.

 Once you’ve arranged a money transfer, you can use this money to pay off the loan gradually or in full, depending on your loan terms and the lender.
 Some lenders may charge an early repayment fee if you wish to pay off the loan early, so bear this in mind.